dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 minimum time.
 They don't.

 [Candelatech's tests](/fixme) showed 4 seconds to service each of 64 stations.
-Even if you assume it's 6ms of backlog per station and 4 RTTs that still seems way out of wack.
+Even if you assume it's 6ms of backlog per station and 4 RTTs that still seems way out of whack.

 In fact stations that have not asked for service in a while should get a disproportionate number of slices in order to get into flow balance with